drawveloper/act/README.md

 These configuration changes then go through e2e testing in a production-like environment and are then gradually distributed to live `router` instances.
 If any of the service-defined success metrics are disturbed according to ML-enabled projection, we automatically reverse to previous state and alert configuration publishers, resuming previous behaviour without human interaction.

-Finally, services declare a *scorecard* which is the "declaration of a desired future as measured by *probers*".
-This allows them to create new *experiments*, consisting of proposed changes to configuration that will produce different outcomes as measured by probers.

 This allows to maximize iteration speed on configuration tests without compromising on user experience.
 Move fast without breaking things, as a service.

-## Introduction

-### Some basic terms

-#### Services

-`act` is all about **services** - and how you can dynamically change their behaviours in a complex, distributed system in a secure manner while measuring results.

-## Builders

-`act` proposes a mechanism to version and deploy inter-dependent configuration for distributed services.
-It does that by defining how packages of configuration (*apps*) may relate to each other (e.g. *extend, depend, configure*) and providing tools to compile valid configuration for services and allow simple A/B testing of configuration.

-## Example usage

 ## Motivation